prometheus-operator/prometheus-operator/Documentation/thanos.md

 ---
+weight: 500
+toc: true
-title: "Thanos"
+title: Thanos
-description: "Thanos and the Prometheus Operator."
-lead: "Thanos and the Prometheus Operator."
-date: 2021-03-08T08:49:31+00:00
-draft: false
-images: []
 menu:
     docs:
-    parent: "operator"
+        parent: operator
-weight: 500
-toc: true
+lead: Thanos and the Prometheus Operator.
+images: []
+draft: false
+description: Thanos and the Prometheus Operator.
+date: "2021-03-08T08:49:31+00:00"
 ---

-_Note: This guide is valid for Prometheus Operator v0.28+ and Thanos v0.2+ and above._
+*Note: This guide is valid for Prometheus Operator v0.28+ and Thanos v0.2+ and above.*

 [Thanos](https://github.com/thanos-io/thanos/) is a set of components that can be composed into a highly available, multi Prometheus metric system with potentially unlimited storage capacity, if your Object Storage allows for it.